 A smartphone is like having a computer in your pocket.
 This alone will allow you to do so much, and have a number of resources.
 If you have a SIP account, you can install a SIP client on your phone, and make/receive calls on your smartphone.
 If you do social networking, most social networks have a smartphone app.
 Depending on the capability of your smartphone, you can play games.
 And while I won’t recommend it, you can browse websites, and compose emails.

 Obviously, your smartphone is a phone.
 Being on SSI, you should be able to qualify for Lifeline.
 Lifeline is a program where you would get free limited cellular phone service.
-For example, Life Wireless in Pennsylvania will give you unlimited voice/SMS and 50MMS (Media via SMS).
+For example, Assurance Wireless in Pennsylvania will give you 3000 minutes, and unlimited SMS.
 You also get 4.5GB of data.
 This could be a significant benefit if you are in need of free phone service.
 If Lifeline is not an option, and you can afford to pay for a year, then Mint will be an option.
 The cheapest plan will give you unlimited MMS/SMS/Voice capabilities with 5GB of high speed data for $180 (+taxes) per year.
 If you want a limited rate plan, and something that you can pay monthly, then Tello can be an option.
 Their most expensive plan is $25/month.
-There are 2 reasons why I don’t rely on a Lifeline service.
-First, I do not like how my carrier handles voicemail.
-Second, my provider does not support eSIM which is required on an iPhone 14 series phone.
+While I have a Lifeline phone service, it is not my primary phone for a couple of reasons.

 Computer